 While the FOURIER trial showed that adding evolocumab to a statin can be beneficial, the difference in those complication rates between the two groups was relatively small.
 So is the potential benefit worthwhile?
 To help figure that out, the risks must be considered.

 During the study, skin reactions around the injection site were the only side effect seen.
 Patients on the drug had no higher rate of muscle pain or weakness.
-Nor did they have a higher rate of new diabetes diagnoses; statins have been linked to a slightly heightened risk of that disease.
+They also did not show a higher rate of new onset diabetes, which is important since statins have been linked to a slightly heightened risk of that disease.
 The trial found no evidence of so-called neurocognitive effects such as memory loss or confusion, at two years of follow-up.